-After configuring the external database, you must set up the knox topologies.
+After configuring the external database, you must update the Knox topologies for DP Profiler.

-To access the Profiler agent behind Knox gateway, set up the two Knox topologies - dp-proxy.xml and token.xml.
+To access the Profiler agent behind Knox gateway, update the dp-proxy.xml topology file.

-- 1. Log in to the cluster as root user. - 2.
-Create two topology files dp-proxy.xml and token.xml in Knox on the HDP cluster.
-For more information about setting up these files, see DPS Installation Guide. - 3.
-On each cluster, place the dp-proxy.xml and token.xml in the Knox topologies folder. - a) Navigate to the topologies folder using this command: cd /etc/knox/conf/topologies - b) Paste the dp-proxy.xml and token.xml files to this folder. - 4.
+- 1. On each cluster, make sure the dp-proxy.xml and token.xml are set up in the Knox topologies folder. - a) Navigate to the topologies folder using this command: cd /etc/knox/conf/topologies - b) Verify that the dp-proxy.xml and token.xml files are in this folder.
+For more information about setting up these files, see Knox Configuration in DataPlane Installation Guide. - 2.
 Add the Profiler Agent Server address in the the dp-proxy.xml file as follows: